ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Existence Tests {#extest}
 {: unnumbered}

-A path by itself in a Boolean context is an existence test which yields true if the path selects at least one node and yields false if the path does not select any nodes.
+A path by itself in a Logical context is an existence test which yields true if the path selects at least one node and yields false if the path does not select any nodes.

 Existence tests differ from comparisons in that: